davidkarim/chef-repo-aws/README.md

 * Configure server with an initial organization called david
 * Download Starter kit from Chef Server which contains AWS connectivity parameters.
 * Configure workstation (my laptop) with Chef tools.
 Configure knife.rb file with updated DNS name.
 Validated connectivity to server via knife client list
-* Configured initial recipe to do apt-get update daily, install apache, and load this template
+* Configured initial recipe to do apt-get update daily, install apache, and loaded HTML template
 * Date of exercise: June 13, 2016

+The server that was deployed with this exercise is live at: http://ec2-54-175-32-111.compute-1.amazonaws.com

 Tail end of results of `knife bootstrap` command:
 ![First Image](images/chef_scr_grab.png)